 10. Lower your expectations

 Your first meeting is likely to produce no results.
 Do not get discouraged by this.
 Alcoholics are highly unlikely to admit their problem and seek professional help right away.
 Instead of hoping for an immediate solution, start with opening up communication channels with your loved one.
 For example, if you’re wondering how to help an alcoholic family member, show them you care and have the best interests in mind.
 By doing this, you will provide suitable grounds for progress during your next meeting.
+There are several stages of recovery from alcoholism – and there might be several stages of persuading dependent individual to enroll in the treatment program.

 Confronting the Alcoholic